-The distribution contains two example perl scripts for paging and SMS messages (example_pager.pl, example_sms.pl).
+The distribution contains two example perl scripts for paging and SMS messages (example\pager.pl, example\sms.pl).
 The paging script will page via a web CGI script at www.pagemart.com (obviously will work only for their pagers), the SMS script is for any German 'free SMS' web site that outsources free SMS to pitcom (with a suitable query on Google you can find such sites; you can then inspect the HTML form to set proper values for the required form variables.)

 If you know some Perl, both scripts can be adapted fairly easily to other providers.
-Below is an example setup for calling example_pager.pl as an external logging facility.
+Below is an example setup for calling example\pager.pl as an external logging facility.

 '''

 [External]

 start definition of first external program

 OpenCommand=/usr/local/bin/example_pager.pl

 SetType=log

 arguments

 SetCommandline=example_pager.pl pager_id

 environment

 SetEnviron=HOME=/home/moses

-SetEnviron=PATH=/bin:/usr/local/bin

-checksum
+SetEnviron=PATH=/bin:/usr/bin:/usr/local/bin

 SetChecksum=FCBD3377B65F92F1701AFEEF3B5E8A80ED4936FD0D172C84

 credentials

 SetCredentials=moses

 filter

 SetFilterOr=POLICY

 deadtime

 SetDeadtime=3600

 '''